theapsgroup/basex-gradle-starter/README.md

 # basex-gradle-starter

-A simple build script template for using [BaseX](basex.org) (8.3.1) with Gradle.
-Also adds Saxon 9.6 so you can use XSLT 2.0 out of the gate.
+A simple build script template for using [BaseX](basex.org) with Gradle.
+Also adds Saxon 9 so you can use XSLT 2.0 out of the gate.

+The version of BaseX used is the name of the branch.
+The master will follow the latest released version but if you need to quickly test something with an older release then just switch to another branch.

 Installation steps:

 1. `git clone https://github.com/xokomola/basex-gradle-starter.git`

 Yep, that's right.
 There's only one step between wanting to use this and running queries with Basex.
 It even installs Gradle for you.

 To see what tasks are available: